insomnimus/ps-itertools/asdf/Switch-Pipe.md

 Accept wildcard characters: False
 ```

-### -Step
+### -Right
-the value that will be added to the current index each iteration.
+How many items to take from the right collection in each alternation.

 ```yaml
 Type: Int32